hacwa/terraform-aws-glue-stack/README.md

 ## Things Left To Do

 - Document requesting admin access to install Chocolatey
-- Find and document Phoenix IP range (then restrict RDS access to it)
+- Find Phoenix IP range.
+    - Once IP range is known:
+    - Update SG
-- Once IP is known, make this repo private or move it to an internal Cap repo
+    - Make this repo private and move it to an internal Cap repo

 ---